 - Once a student has enrolled in thesis, he/she must maintain continuous enrollment in a minimum of 3 SCH of thesis during each semester (fall, spring, summer) until the final document has been accepted by the appropriate department chair and the dean.
 Failure to maintain continuous enrollment will either invalidate any previous credit or will result in the student's dismissal from the degree program unless granted an official leave of absence by the dean for medical or other exceptional reason.

 - The completed thesis must be submitted to the faculty committee prior to an oral presentation (check with major professor for specific departmental deadlines).

 - Students are required to give an oral presentation to their faculty committee on the thesis.

-* Students choosing the comprehensive examination as their Culminating Experience take an additional six (6) SCH of concentration coursework and receive no credit for the comprehensive examination course which is 0 semester credit hours.
+* Students choosing the comprehensive examination as their Culminating Experience take an additional six (6) semester credit hours of concentration coursework and are required to enroll in the comprehensive examination course which is 0 semester credit hours.

-** Students in the Department of Biostatistics (Clinical Research emphasis) will complete 49 SCH and students in the Department of Epidemiology that select the thesis option will complete 51 SCH.
+** Students in the Department of Epidemiology that select the thesis option will complete 51 SCH.
 Refer to the School of Public Health website for detailed information on MPH degree requirements.

 To request a waiver for a course, a student must submit a petition in writing to their advisor and the appropriate instructor outlining the class they would like to waive.
 The petition should also include documentation indicating that the previous coursework is comparable to the requirements of the course stated in the petition.
 The student's advisor, instructor, and department chair associated with the course must approve the petition.